aaliani/CarND-Advanced-Lane-Lines-P4/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I visualized all of the test images in three colorspaces: RGB, HSV and HLS.
 Three channels of each are saperately visualized in 5th to 13th, a total of 9 code cells in the Jupyter notebook, to see if any, or a combination, of channels can be used to effectively filter out just the lane lines in all of the test images that represent a sufficient amount of variation in lightening conditions, required for this project.
-And sure enough, one could clearly see that S-Channel in the HLS colorspace works well on all the the test images, so I deciided to primarily just use that.
+And sure enough, one could clearly see that S-Channel in the HLS colorspace works well on all the the test images.

 Here is the result of test images in the S-Channel of HLS colorspace:

-![Test Image in HLS-S][image4]
+![Test Images in HLS-S][image4]

+I could also see that with the right thresholds RGB R-channel could also provide the relevant information sufficiently.
+So I took note of that but proceeded with the pipeline using HLS S-Channel.
+On the final video though, the results weren't too promising so I decided to test out RGB R-Channel instead.
+This worked out really well.
+By applying just few further constraints in the pipeline, just the RGB R-Channel filtering produced the desired result in the end.
+Here is how RGB R-Channel looked on the test images:

+![Test Images in RGB-R][image7]

-I then used the minimum and maximum thresholds of the values in the HLS S-Channel to extract just the pixels on the lane lines and create the binary image.
+I then used the minimum and maximum thresholds of the values in the RGB R-Channel to extract just the pixels on the lane lines and create the binary image.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.